SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ## CPU-Only Beeler-Reuter Solver

 Let's start by developing a CPU only IMEX solver.
-The main idea is to use the *DifferentialEquations* framework to handle the implicit part of the equation and code the analytical approximation for explicit part separately.
+The main idea is to use the *DifferentialEquations* framework to handle the implicit part of the equation and code the analytical approximation for the explicit part separately.
 If no analytical approximation was known for the explicit part, one could use methods from [this list](https://docs.sciml.ai/latest/solvers/split_ode_solve/#Implicit-Explicit-(IMEX)-ODE-1).

 First, we define the model constants: